miloskec/gateway/documentation/PlantUML/MicroServices.md

 # Project Overview

-This project is a microservices-based application designed for user management, including authentication, authorization, and profile management.
-It leverages Docker containers for each service to ensure modularity and ease of deployment.
-The main components of this system include the Gateway Service, Authentication Service, Authorization Service, Profile Service, and Kafka for asynchronous communication between services.
+This project is a microservices-based application designed for user management, including authentication and authorization functionalities.
+It uses Docker containers for each service to ensure modularity and easy of deployment.
+The main components of this architecture include the Gateway Service, Authentication Service, Authorization Service, Profile Service, and Kafka for asynchronous communication between services.
+Additionally, a DataDog agent is implemented as a dedicated service that collects logs from all services and forwards them to DataDog (which offers several advantages for microservices architectures, such as centralized logging, real-time performance monitoring, and detailed observability).

 ## Requirements